 Johan and Marianne planned to finalize their divorce after several years.
 They met in order to sign the papers but it was an extremely difficult task to carry out.
 Touching a low point in his life, ...

 Ten years of Marianne and Johan's relationship are presented.
 We first meet them ten years into their marriage.
 He is a college professor, she a divorce lawyer.
 They say that they are happily married - unlike their friends Katarina and Peter who openly fight, especially when under the influence of alcohol - but there is a certain detached aloofness in the way they treat each other.
 In the next ten years, as they contemplate or embark upon divorce and/or known extramarital affairs, they come to differing understandings at each phase of their relationship of what they truly mean to each other.
 Regardless of if it's love or hate - between which there is a fine line - they also come to certain understandings of how they can best relate to each other, whether that be as husband and wife, friends, lovers or none of the above.Written by

 [...]
 See more »

-The end titles are not shown on-screen, but are read by director and writer Ingmar Bergman, while "a beautiful picture of Fårö" is shown (different for each episode).
-Bergman himself is in fact not credited at all.
+The end credits aren't shown on-screen but read by director and writer Ingmar Bergman, while "a beautiful picture of Fårö" is shown (different for each episode).
+Bergman himself is not credited at all.
 See more »

 Concerto for violin, strings & continuo in B flat major, Op.
 10, No. 1

 Written by Tomaso Albinoni